 1. Basic automation

 Basic automation is an automotive technology that takes simple, rudimentary tasks and automates them.
-This level of automation is about digitizing work, using tools to streamline and centralize routine tasks, such as using a shared messaging system.
+This level of automation is about digitizing work and using tools to streamline and centralize routine tasks, such as using a shared messaging system.
 BPM (Business process management), and RPA (robotic process automation) are both great examples of basic automation.

 RPA is a software technology that makes it easy to build, deploy, and manage software robots that emulate human actions interacting with digital software and systems.